-1 Press the magazine release button located underneath the rifle, in front of the magazine, with the index finger of your free hand (Figure 9).
-The

-Press the magazine release button to eject the magazine.
-The magazine will drop into your hand.

-- magazine will drop into your free hand. - 2 Pull the bolt completely rearward and inspect the chamber to make sure it is empty. - 3 Close the bolt and place the "safety" in the on safe position. - 4 Use your thumb to rotate the gear located on the right rear side of the magazine counterclockwise and insert the
+- 1 Press the magazine release button located underneath the rifle, in front of the magazine, with the index finger of your free hand (Figure 9).
+The magazine will drop into your free hand. - 2 Pull the bolt completely rearward and inspect the chamber to make sure it is empty. - 3 Close the bolt and place the "safety" in the on safe position. - 4 Use your thumb to rotate the gear located on the right rear side of the magazine counterclockwise and insert the cartridge base first into the magazine (Figure 10).